-RVCT consists of a suite of tools, together with supporting documentation and examples, that enable you to write and build applications for the ARM[®] family of Reduced Instruction Set Computing (RISC) processors.
+RVCT consists of a suite of tools, together with supporting documentation and examples, that enable you to write and build applications for the ARM® family of Reduced Instruction Set Computing (RISC) processors.

-You can use RVCT to build C, C++, or ARM assembly language programs.
+You can use RVCT to build software programs in C, C++, or ARM assembly language.